 Using a blank presentation use the Internet to find 3 different types of smartphones, one of the smartphones should run the Apple iOS operating system, the second phone you choose should run an Android operating system and the third should run the Microsoft Windows mobile operating system.
 In your presentation, you will need to include at least 5 features built into each of all the 3 types of phones you have chosen.
 You need to use the “notes” feature built into the presentation software to describe in detail how each feature will be useful to the end user.
 In order to enhance your presentation, you should include screenshots of the features and the apps if necessary.

 Upon completion, this presentation should be printed as a notes pages with the attached slides.

-Using the three animations below, match up the features of mobile phones to the definitions.
+Using the three animations which are in a file in the Q:drive, match up the features of mobile phones to the definitions.
 Once you have completed the animations correctly, print screen the answers and place into a word processed document.
 This should be then printed and placed into your exercise book.

 Features built for an audience.
 In your exercise book, choose and describe at least 3 features that have been recently included on mobile phones which have been specifically built for a target audience (e.g. a business person).
 Ensure you fully justify your reasoning in your description.

 Task 1 – In your exercise book, write a detailed description of the role an IMEI number plays in registration and ownership of a mobile phone.
 In your description ensure you refer to the National Mobile Police Crime unit http://www.nmpcu.police.uk/immobilise/ which is involved with the crime of stolen and lost mobile phones.

 Task 2 – Investigate the Rabbit telecommunication device from 1992.
 Read the following blog page at this link https://blog.sciencemuseum.org.uk/the-year-of-the-rabbit/ .
 Explain how the Rabbit Mobile phone worked and explain why it failed.